BabylonJS/OldDocumentationSite/content/How_To/scene/Render_Scene_on_a_Video.md

 This will by default record 7 seconds of video to a file name "babylonjs.webm".

 ### Changing default File Name
-You can simply pass the file name to the startRecording API:
+You can pass the file name to the startRecording API:

 ```javascript
 if (BABYLON.VideoRecorder.IsSupported(engine)) {